AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/edit-record-types.md

 <td>
    <p> Product</p> </td>
    <td>
-   <p> Adobe Workfront</p> <p>To connect Adobe Workfront planning record types with Experience Manager Assets, you must have an Adobe Experience Manager Assets license and your organization's instance of Workfront must be onboarded to the Adobe Business Platform or the Adobe Admin Console.</p> </td>
+   <p> Adobe Workfront</p> <p>To connect Adobe Workfront Planning record types with Experience Manager Assets, you must have an Adobe Experience Manager Assets license and your organization's instance of Workfront must be onboarded to the Adobe Business Platform or the Adobe Admin Console.</p> </td>
   </tr>
  <td role="rowheader"><p>Adobe Workfront agreement</p></td>
    <td>
-<p>Your organization must be enrolled in the Adobe Workfront planning closed beta program.
+<p>Your organization must be enrolled in the Adobe Workfront Planning closed beta program.
 Contact your account representative to inquire about this new offering. </p>
    </td>
   </tr>
   <tr>